dnaber-de/WP-Colored-Coding/readme.txt

 2. TinyMCE popup to build and insert shortcode into the text editor.
 3. WP Colored Coding settings section.

+== Frequently Asked Questions ==
+= Are there any frequently asked questions? =
+None so far.
+If you have any questions feel free to [contact](http://dnaber.de/kontakt) me (english, german) or use the [support forum](http://wordpress.org/support/plugin/wp-colored-coding) on wordpress.org.

 == Changelog ==

-= 1.0.0 =
+= 1.1.0 =
-* initial release
+* spanish language files
+* rainbow support for Go, R, Coffeescript, Java, Smalltalk

 = 1.0.1 =
 * bugfix
 * Theme Technicolor updated

-= 1.1 =
+= 1.0.0 =
-* spanish language files
-* rainbow support for Go, R, Coffeescript, Java, Smalltalk
+* initial release